JonasHenriksen123/streglisteangular/README.md

 Using docker. "deploy.cmd" in root of project.
 Docker must be locally configured to push to google storage buckets.

-After the push a new revision must be made to the Google run instance to for changes to take effect.
+After the push a new revision must be made to the Google run instance for changes to take effect.